Mod4JobFinder/findjob-backend/README.md

 ## Running the tests

-- Run `bundle exec rspec` to check the test suite
+- `bundle exec rspec` to run the test suite

 ### Break down into end to end tests